-Natural History Museum (Naturhistorisches Museum): (Burgring 7) A fantastic museum for nature lovers where the the natural history of the world is documented in a stunning Habsbourg palace right in the Museum district.
+Natural History Museum (Naturhistorisches Museum): (Burgring 7) A fantastic museum for nature lovers where the the natural history of the world is documented in a stunning Habsburg palace right in the Museum district.

 Schönbrunn Palace: (Schönbrunner Schloßstraße 47) One of the major tourist attractions in the city, this former imperial residence will delight architecture and history lovers alike with its imposing exterior and its lavish interior.